 Get exclusive member benefits & effect social change.
 Join Today

-The disease was named for the Hartnup family of England, who were looked at in a 1956 study of the disease (Sekulovic, 2011).
-Four of eight family members were found to have excessive amounts of amino acids in their urine, skin rash, and ataxia (lack of coordination of voluntary muscle movements, known as ataxia.
-These are the signs and symptoms are characteristic of Hartnup disease, which affects the skin and the brain.
+Hartnup disease was named for the Hartnup family of England, who were featured in a 1956 study of the condition.
+Four out of eight family members were found to have excessive amounts of amino acids in their urine.
+They also had skin rash and a lack of coordination of their voluntary muscle movements, known as ataxia.
+These are the signs and symptoms characteristic of Hartnup disease, which typically affects the skin and brain.

-In healthy individuals, the body absorbs specific amino acids into the intestines and then reabsorbs them in the kidneys.
-Individuals with Hartnup disease, on the other hand, cannot properly absorb certain amino acids from the small intestine.
-They also cannot reabsorb these amino acids from the kidney.
-As a result, an excessive amount of amino acids exits the body through urination, leaving the body with insufficient amount of these amino acids.
+In most people, your body absorbs specific amino acids into your intestines and then reabsorbs them in your kidneys.
+If you have Hartnup disease, you can’t properly absorb certain amino acids from your small intestine.
+You also can’t reabsorb them from your kidneys.
+As a result, an excessive amount of amino acids exits your body through urination.
+This leaves your body with an insufficient amount of these amino acids.

-A urinalysis test (urine sample test) can measure the amount of amino acids excreted through your urine.
-If there are high levels of “neutral” amino acids, this may be a sign of Hartnup disease.
-However, this test alone isn’t enough to diagnose Hartnup disease, so your doctor will also go over your personal and family medical history.
-This includes discussing your symptoms, how frequently you have them, and when they first began.
-A blood test can also be used to check your levels of B vitamins, including niacin, to help confirm the diagnosis.
+This test alone isn’t enough to diagnose Hartnup disease.
+Your doctor will also review your personal and family medical history.
+They will ask you about your symptoms, how frequently you have them, and when they first began.
+They may also order a blood test to check your levels of vitamin B complex, including niacin.

-Since those with Hartnup disease can’t produce enough niacin, consuming foods that contain the B-complex vitamin niacin can significantly reduce your symptoms.
+Since those with Hartnup disease can’t produce enough niacin, consuming foods that contain niacin can significantly reduce your symptoms.
 Good sources of niacin include:

-Meat, poultry, fish, and peanuts are also excellent sources of protein.
-Choose lean meat and skinless poultry; the fat and skin of meat and poultry are rich sources of saturated fat.
+Red meat, poultry, fish, and peanuts are also excellent sources of protein.
+Choose lean cuts of red meat and skinless poultry.
+The fat and skin of meat and poultry are rich sources of saturated fat.
 Eating too much saturated fat can raise your risk of high cholesterol.

-Your doctor may also suggest taking vitamin B complex or niacin vitamin supplements (such as nicatonic acid).
-The supplement dosage will depend on the severity of your niacin deficiency.
+Your doctor may also suggest taking vitamin B complex or niacin supplements, such as nicatonic acid.
+Your recommended supplement dosage will depend on the severity of your niacin deficiency.